Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves

-This procedure gave values of proximal resistance of $R_{p} = 83.67$ s dynes cm$^{-5}$, distal resistance of $R_{d} = 1287.65$ s dynes cm$^{-5}$ and capacitance of $C = 0.0017 \text{ cm}^{5} \text{dynes}^{-1}$.
+This procedure gave values of proximal resistance of $R_{p} = 83.67$ s dynes cm$^{-5}$, distal resistance of $R_{d} = 1287.65$ s dynes cm$^{-5}$ and capacitance of $C = 0.0017 \text{ dynes}^{-1} \text{ cm}^{5} $.
 The pressure on the left ventricular side was prescribed based on experimental measurements \cite{yellin_book}.
-During peak systole, a pressure loss was observed across the flow extender due to the penalty method imposing a plug flow.
-Thus, we added 15 mmHg to the systolic pressure upstream of the flow extender to obtain the desired ventricular systolic pressure of 120-130 mmHg immediately proximal to the valve.
-In results, we report ventricular pressures taken from the fluid pressure proximal to the valve and downstream of the flow extender.
+During peak systole, a pressure loss was observed across the location of the flow averaging force, which removes energy from the flow locally.
+Thus, we added 15 mmHg to the systolic pressure upstream of the flow extender to obtain the desired physiological ventricular systolic pressure of 120-130 mmHg immediately proximal to the valve.
+In results, we report ventricular pressures taken from the pointwise fluid pressure proximal to the valve and downstream of the flow extender.
 Outside of the aorta, no slip boundary conditions were prescribed on faces that include the inlet and outlet, keeping these structures stationary through the simulation.
 Zero pressure boundary conditions were prescribed on all other faces.